otavioolsilva/otavioolsilva.github.io/_posts/2024-06-20-contributing-to-gnome-checkpoint.md

 ## Now

 As I'm writing this, we are waiting for the maintainers to answer both of the issues.
-In the first issue, we already implemented locally a way to provide the expected behaviour and are waiting the @feaneron confirmation to then send the merge request.
+In the first issue, we already implemented locally a way to provide the expected behavior and are waiting the @feaneron confirmation to then send the merge request.
 In the second, we are waiting to get some thoughts on how to proceed.
 I think waiting is part of the experience too.
 Our roadmap expired, but we will keep working on these issues and maybe on some more, it has been a great experience!
 More updates in a next post.

 This post was made as part of the discipline MAC0470 - Desenvolvimento de Software Livre, BCC - IME - USP.